getodk/central-backend/docs/api.md

 Actors (and thus Users) may be granted rights via Roles.
 The `/roles` Roles API is open for all to access, which describes all defined roles on the server.
 Getting information for an individual role from that same API will reveal which verbs are associated with each role: some role might allow only `submission.create` and `submission.update`, for example.

-Right now, there are three predefined system roles: Administrator (`admin`), Project Manager (`manager`), and App User (`app-user`).
+Right now, there are four predefined system roles: Administrator (`admin`), Project Manager (`manager`), Data Collector (`formfill`), and App User (`app-user`).
 Administrators are allowed to perform any action upon the server, while Project Managers are allowed to perform any action upon the projects they are assigned to manage.

-App Users are granted minimal rights: they can read Form data and create new Submissions on those Forms.
+Data Collectors can see all Forms in a Project and submit to them, but cannot see Submissions and cannot edit Form settings.
+Similarly, App Users are granted minimal rights: they can read Form data and create new Submissions on those Forms.
+While Data Collectors can perform these actions directly on the Central administration website by logging in, App Users can only do these things through Collect or a similar data collection client device.

 The Roles API alone does not, however, tell you which Actors have been assigned with Roles upon which system objects.
 For that, you will need to consult the various Assignments resources.
 There are two, one under the API root (`/v1/assignments`), which manages assignments to the entire system, and another nested under each Project (`/v1/projects/…/assignments`) which manage assignments to that Project.